Costa Rica FAQs

 Alcohol

-Yoga Classes
+Yoga Classes + Mats

 We will have a morning practice as well as a sunset restorative session before dinner.
 As mentioned, this is your retreat.
 If you decide to not take all the Yoga classes, that is totally fine.
+We do recommend bringing your own mat, so it can bring the energy of your practice in Costa Rica back home, but if you are tight on packing space Vida Asana does have plenty of high quality mats to use.

 Cell Phones

 We encourage unplugging from technology during the retreat.
-But if you wish to have your phone able to make calls and/or use data while not connected to WiFi, you can upgrade to a temporary international plan with your provider for a nominal fee.
+But if you wish to have your phone able to make calls/texts and/or use data while not connected to WiFi, you can upgrade to a temporary international plan with your provider for a nominal fee.

 Credit Cards